architect/arc.codes/public/guides/project-manifest.md

 ## <span id=yaml-json>Opt into `arc.yaml` or `arc.json` manifests</span>

-Developers that prefer JSON or YAML can opt into using either syntax in `arc.json` or `arc.yaml`, respectively (instead of `.arc or app.arc`).
+Developers that prefer JSON or YAML can opt into using either syntax in `arc.json` or `arc.yaml`, respectively (instead of `app.arc or .arc`).

 ## JSON example